 Film and television grants are typically provided to non-profit production companies or public media stations for programs that have a firm commitment to national distribution.
 While projects funded by the Foundations concern a variety of subjects, supported programs typically focus on science or history, or have American youth as a primary audience.

 Note that while the Arthur Vining Davis Foundations support work in all of these areas, open submission requests are considered only for film and television productions.
+However, for the 2021-2022 grant cycle, we are not accepting submissions for film and television productions.
+We encourage you to monitor our website for future funding opportunities.

 Film and television grants typically range from $100,000 to $300,000, although the Foundations will consider larger requests.
 Grants may support projects that span multiple years.